LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/smart-capacity-per-skill.md

 ## Tracking in real time

-The effect of Dynamic Capacity can be seen under the “Messaging Agents” tab in LiveEngage under the agent load.
+The effect of Dynamic Capacity can be seen under the “Messaging Agents” tab in the Conversational Cloud under the agent load.